 We had high deductible health plans from 2004 – 2016 and contributed many years to a health savings account.
 We used those funds to pay for our medical bills in 2017 and that account is now depleted and closed.
 Our main financial goal for 2018 is to save $10k for our Annual Household Portion with Medi-Share.
 However, we will have to put the money into a regular savings account, since we are no longer allowed to contribute to a health savings account.

-Also, please note, we have never had eye or dental insurance while in the individual market, so this list does not include include those bills.
+Also, please note, we have never had vision or dental insurance while in the individual market, so this list does not include those bills.
 I did not include them in my numbers in the previous posts and I want to keep everything consistent.

 Our thoughts on Medi-Share: